 Once you have the count of the amount of drops it took to change the color of your water sample, you would then multiply the results by ten (e.g. eight drops multiply ten 10 equals 80 ppm).
 This would be your actual total alkalinity level in your swimming pool.
 This means that each drop of the titrant test solution during your alkalinity test, equals 10 ppm of total alkalinity TA.

 At this stage of your total alkalinity testing, you are observing your pool’s water resistance to the pH change.
 We call this part of your test, titrating your water sample.
 This TA test reagent is marked R-0009 in your Taylor test kit.

-As I mentioned earlier, you have to follow a sequence or process in order for you to get your desired total alkalinity readings.
+As I mentioned earlier, you must follow a sequence or process to get your desired total alkalinity readings.
 One problem that usually occurs is that you may experience a blue to yellow color change in your water sample instead of it going from green to red.

 This is usually an indication that your chlorine levels are extremely high in your swimming pool or spa.

 For you to get the correct reading for your total alkalinity, you have to neutralize all chlorine content form the water sample.
 And to achieve this, like I mentioned before, you simply add a few more drops of your R-0007 chlorine neutralizer until the desired result is achieved.